carlobutelli/flight-information-system/README.md

 POST /simulation/{airportId}/simulate
 ```

-#### Nice & Drawback
+#### Nice & drawback
 - The software is able to evolute the flights for the current day.
 By providing (or not) a custom time the flight's
 table will be updated and so the response.
 - Delayed flights are added during the simulation process based on the probability set through th API.
-- The system does not catch the cancelled flight based on probability.
+- Cancelled flight are added based on probability.
+- All the operations are available through the API documentation in Swagger.